 Let your little one know that bedtime is approaching by starting relaxing activities such as reading a book, taking a bath, cuddling, or listening to soft music.8,9 Starting the routine at the same time each night is also important.8

 The American Academy of Pediatrics (AAP) suggests the routine of brushing your child’s teeth, reading books, and going to bed at the same time every night.7

 Have questions about your toddler’s sleep or nighttime feeding pattern?
-Reach out to our team of registered dietitians and lactation consultants for free!
-They’re here to help on our free to live chat from Monday through Friday, from 8am–6pm ET, and Saturday and Sunday, from 8am–2pm ET.
+Reach out to our team of registered dietitian nutritionists and lactation consultants for free!
+They’re here to help on our free to live chat from Monday through Friday, from 8am–6pm (ET).
 Chat Now!